tobikli/ba-thesis/content/introduction.typ

 == Outline
 This thesis is organized into seven chapters as follows: \

   *Chapter 1 Introduction*
 presents the research problem and introduces the existing system, its architecture, and the motivation for building an automated E2E and load testing framework. \

   *Chapter 2 Related Work*
 reviews existing approaches and research in automated testing, performance evaluation, and educational IDEs. \
-  *Chapter 3 Requirements Analysis* identifies and analyzes the functional and non-functional requirements for testing Theia Cloud. \
+  *Chapter 3 Requirements Analysis*

+identifies and analyzes the functional and non-functional requirements for testing Theia Cloud. \
   *Chapter 4 System Design*

 describes the architecture and implementation of the proposed testing framework, including E2E and load testing strategies. \
-  *Chapter 5 Case Study / Evaluation*
+  *Chapter 5 Test Results*

 demonstrates the framework through practical experiments and evaluates its effectiveness in addressing the research objectives. \
   *Chapter 6 Summary*

 summarizes the findings, discusses limitations, and outlines directions for future research. \